fengsh27/Benchmarking_tissue_preparation/README.md

 This notebook is compatible with python 3.9.12

 2. Run Data Preprocessing.R:

 This script produces Fig. 1C, Fig. 1D, Supp Fig. 1F, Supp Fig. 1G.
 It processes extracted per-cell signals (in .csv format) from Mesmer or cellXpress for outlier removal, normalization, transformation, and statistical analysis.
 Visualizations include density plots and heatmaps.

 This script is compatible with R 4.3.2.

 # Directory structure

 1. `./data` and `./out`: default data and output directory.
-These can overriden in the notebook:
+These can be overriden in the notebook:

 ```
 # To set data folder and out folder, un-comment the following code